Drugantibus/qmk-hid-rgb/README.md

 Every function that has the `color` argument also has a `_rgb(..., r, g, b)` that accepts color as 3 0-255 ints, and a `_color(..., name)` that accepts a human-readable color defined in `name2bytes`.

  Please note that you should manually call `close()` on your instance at the end of your program, these functions leave the connection open on purpose.

+## Contributing
+Any pull request, feature request, question, issue etc. is more than welcome!
+Don't hesitate to request a feature or modification you'd like (keeping in mind that this is not intended to be an OpenRGB style project...
+At least for now ;) )

+## TODO
+- [ ] Add HSV support
+- [ ] Generalize more to make support for other keyboards easier
+- [ ] Restructuring of code?
+- [ ] You tell me ;)